anthonydb/practical-sql-2/faq-updates-errata.md

 ### FAQ, Updates, and Errata

 This page contains answers to Frequently Asked Questions, updates to material and URLs, and errata for Practical SQL, 2nd Edition.
-Some of these apply to the first couple of printings of the book and may be corrected if you have a third printing or later.
+Some of these apply to the first couple of printings of the book and may be updated if you have a third printing or later.
 Check the copyright page to see which printing you have.

 ### Introduction